 Highlights from the summer 2009 production of Little Shop of Horrors.

 In this program, you will further develop your skills in acting, singing, and dancing through intensive work with a team of experienced instructors.
 The session culminates in a three-performance run of a production with technical and design support.

 Recent productions include Godspell, The 25th Annual Putnam County Spelling Bee, Little Shop of Horrors, Cinderella, Cats, and A Little Princess.
-The summer 2016 production title will be announced in the spring.
+This summer 2016 production will be Orphie and the Book of Heroes.